panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 });
 ```

-> You can also register components using the **spx.register** API method.
-For further details, please refer to the [Component Register](/components/register) section of the documentation.
+> You can also register components using the `{js} spx.register()` API method.
+For further details, please refer to the [Component Register](/components/register/) section of the documentation.

----

 # Counter Markup